Pilgrim's Pride

 Pilgrim's Pride Corporation is an American, multi-national food company, currently one of the largest chicken producers in the United States and Puerto Rico and the second-largest chicken producer in Mexico.
 It exited bankruptcy in December 2009 and relocated its U.S. headquarters to Greeley, Colorado, in 2011.
-It is majority-owned by JBS S.A.
+It is majority-owned by Brazilian JBS S.A.
 Pilgrim's Pride purchased Gold'n Plump for $350 million in late November 2016.

 Description of firm

 Pilgrim's Pride is a multi-national corporation and employs about 38,000 people with sales of $8.1 billion in 2012, and has operations in 12 states, Mexico and Puerto Rico.
 It has the capacity to process about 36 million birds per week resulting in almost 9.5 billion pounds of live chicken annually.

 Pilgrim's Pride products are distributed primarily through foodservice and retail outlets.

 Pilgrim's traces its origins to a feed store opened in 1946 in Pittsburg, Texas, by Lonnie "Bo" Pilgrim and his older brother, Aubrey.
 They were known to give away free chicks with the bags of feed they sold, thereby expanding their business.
 Bo, wearing traditional Pilgrim clothing, with a pet chicken named "Henrietta" under his arm, was featured in Pilgrim's Pride advertisements.
 He became the president of the company after Aubrey died of a heart attack in 1966.
 Today, Pilgrim's Pride is vertically integrated, meaning the company has its own divisions for every process from "egg to table".

 Pilgrim's Pride is a supplier of Kentucky Fried Chicken and was named its "supplier of the year" in 1997.
 Other customers include Walmart, Publix, and Wendy's.
 By 2012, Pilgrim's was the exclusive rotisserie chicken supplier for Costco, supplying 50 million 3-pound marinated chickens, ready to be placed into a rotisserie.

 Notable competitors in the chicken production market of the USA include Sanderson Farms, Perdue Farms, and Tyson Foods.